-Welcome to our June Solstice page!
-When does summer begin in the Northern Hemisphere (and winter in the Southern Hemisphere)?
-What IS the solstice about?
-Why have people celebrated the solstice through the ages?
+Welcome to our June Solstice 2017 page!
+When does summer 2017 begin in the Northern Hemisphere?
+What is the solstice about—and why have people celebrated it throughout the ages?

 June Solstice Full Moon

 For the Summer Solstice 2016, the Full Moon and Summer Solstice coincide on the same day—for the first time in decades!
 Watch below!